BaileyGlen/SleepGUIPython/README.md

   - familiarity with numpy
   - filtering etc
   - implementation of autoscoring
-- File readin (compatable with matlab)
+- File readin (compatible with matlab)